-- Long service leave must be taken within two (2) years of the 10 year entitlement becoming due. - 3.
+- 2. Long service leave must be taken within two (2) years of the 10 year entitlement becoming due. - 3.
 An employee may apply to defer the taking of all or part of the 10 year entitlement, provided that it is taken in full within four years of the 10 year entitlement becoming due. - 4.
 Every subsequent five (5) years, all long service leave must be taken within the following 12 months of the five (5) year anniversary or within two years by agreement. - 5.
 An employee may apply to take pro rata long service leave (for the taking of leave only) after seven (7) years of continuous service. - 6.
-The minimum period for taking LSL is generally 2 (2) weeks.
-By agreement with their Manager, an employee may request 1 (1) week of LSL.
+The minimum period for taking LSL is generally two (2) weeks.
+By agreement with their Manager, an employee may request one (1) week of LSL.
 The decision to approve the shorter period will be based on the employee's needs, other leave available to the employee and business needs. - 7.
-By agreement, an employee may take all or part of their long service leave at half pay thus doubling the period of long service taken. (eg an employee could access 6 weeks of long service leave at half pay thus enabling that employee to have a period of 12 weeks leave). - 8.
-Alternatively, by agreement, an employee may take all or part of their long service leave entitlement at double pay thus halving the period taken. (e.g. an employee could access six (6) weeks long service leave at double pay therefore shortening the actual period of leave taken to three (3) weeks). - 9.
-The application and approval of long service leave will be subject to the following conditions: - 1. written application to the relevant People Leader. - 2. a minimum of 60 days' notice is given prior to date leave is proposed to begin, or lesser notice as agreed between the employee and People Leader. - 3. approval will be based on consideration of organisational requirements, including other employees taking leave at that time. - 4. if applying for leave at half pay, that the extended absence from work can be accommodated within the department and organisation. - 10.
+Notwithstanding Clause 5.4.6, an employee may take a minimum period of one (1) working day long service leave for the purposes of attending special cultural or ceremonial events associated with the employee's culture under Clause 5.12 Cultural Leave. - 8.
+By agreement, an employee may take all or part of their long service leave at half pay thus doubling the period of long service taken (e.g. an employee could access six (6) weeks of long service leave at half pay thus enabling that employee to have a period of 12 weeks leave). - 9.
+Alternatively, by agreement, an employee may take all or part of their long service leave entitlement at double pay thus halving the period taken. (e.g. an employee could access six (6) weeks long service leave at double pay therefore shortening the actual period of leave taken to three (3) weeks). - 10.
+The application and approval of long service leave will be subject to the following conditions: - a. written application to the relevant People Leader. - b. a minimum of 60 days' notice is given prior to date leave is proposed to begin, or lesser notice as agreed between the employee and People Leader. - c. approval will be based on consideration of organisational requirements, including other employees taking leave at that time. - d. if applying for leave at half pay, that the extended absence from work can be accommodated within the department and organisation. - 11.
 Permanent, full time employees who negotiate to reduce their hours of work to part time shall have their long service leave hours (accrual or entitlement) preserved at the amount applicable at the time of the reduction in their hours of work.
-Accrual from this point will be at the part time rate as agreed. - 11.
+Accrual from this point will be at the part time rate as agreed. - 12.
 Agreement to these provisions will not be unreasonably withheld.